 - Higher cost - In general, private clouds are more expensive than public because they require both hardware and maintenance.
 You will need not only the hardware but also the operating system and licenses for software applications.

-- Maintenance - Set up and support for private cloud is more expensive and time consuming than deploying on a public cloud service.
+- Maintenance - Set up and support for the private cloud is more expensive and time-consuming than deploying on a public cloud service.
 It's an investment that needs continuous support and maintenance.
 A private cloud service requires in-house IT administration.

-Organizations choose private cloud service when they need greater control of their applications or business critical data.
+Organizations choose private cloud services when they need greater control of their applications or business-critical data.
 Private cloud service is popular with highly regulated industries such as financial and government institutions.
 They prefer having their data hosted privately and physically separated from other businesses.

-We recommended private clouds for companies who have the resources to run their own servers and infrastructure.
-Private cloud would give you higher security and control.
+We recommended private clouds for companies that have the resources to run their own servers and infrastructure.
+A private cloud would give you higher security and control.
 But you would also need to purchase, configure and maintain the system or infrastructure.

-Hybrid cloud is a composition of the public and private cloud infrastructures.
+A hybrid cloud is a composition of the public and private cloud infrastructures.
 It uses a private cloud foundation combined with the use of public cloud services.
-Several touch points bound together the environments.
-The hybrid cloud combine the advantages of both models: scalability, security, flexibility and lower costs.
+Several touchpoints are bound together with the environments.
+The hybrid cloud combines the advantages of both models: scalability, security, flexibility, and lower costs.

-The choice which cloud computing services to use is complicated and complex decision to make.
+The choice of which cloud computing services to use is a complicated and complex decision to make.
 Knowing the basic advantages and disadvantages can help you consider which type of cloud service best meets your business requirements.
-It's important to carefully consider the options and see what will work better for your organizations.
+It's important to carefully consider the options and see what will work better for your organization.